‘La La Land,’ ‘Moonlight,’ ‘Manchester by the Sea’ Earn Directors Guild Nominations

 The Directors Guild of America has nominated Damien Chazelle (“La La Land”), Garth Davis (“Lion”), Barry Jenkins (“Moonlight”), Kenneth Lonergan (“Manchester by the Sea”) and Denis Villeneuve (“Arrival”) for its top feature film award.

+The DGA also nominated Davis on Thursday for its first-time director award along with Tim Miller for “Deadpool,” Kelly Fremon Craig for “Edge of Seventeen,” Nate Parker for “Birth of a Nation” and Dan Trachtenberg for “10 Cloverfield Lane.”

-The winner will be announced at 69th Annual DGA Awards on Feb.
+The winners will be announced at 69th Annual DGA Awards on Feb.
 4 at the Beverly Hilton Hotel.
+The DGA nominations for the TV, commercial and movie documentary categories were announced Wednesday.

 The DGA, which has 16,000 members, overlooked contenders David Mackenzie (“Hell or High Water”), Martin Scorsese (“Silence”), Mel Gibson (“Hacksaw Ridge”) and Denzel Washington (“Fences”).

+Chazelle, Davis, Jenkins, Lonergan and Villeneuve are all receiving DGA feature film nominations for the first time.
+The nomination of Davis, an Australian who received a DGA nom for commercials in 2009, was the biggest surprise — though “Lion” has gained momentum this week with a nomination Tuesday for the Producers Guild of America’s Daryl Zanuck award.

-Chazelle won directing award at the Golden Globes on Jan.
+Chazelle and Jenkins have emerged as the front-runners in the directing category.
+Chazelle won the directing award at the Golden Globes on Jan.
 8 for “La La Land” as part of the musical’s sweep.
 Jenkins won the directing awards for “Moonlight” from the National Board of Review and the National Society of Film Critics.

 “The Revenant” director Alejandro Gonzalez Inarritu won the DGA award last February — marking the first back-to-back DGA win for any director following his 2015 award for “Birdman.”